jack828/esp32-logger/README.md

 ## TODO

  - flash-and-go setup with an app
- - MDNS discovery and access:
+ - mDNS discovery and access:
-   - add node name + location to MDNS service txt
+   - add node name + location to mDNS service txt
  - optimise flash storage usage, remove strings etc
  - Maybe add a discovery version with the LCD that can be like a status page?